TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 19/1 Samuel 19.6.md

 ---

-And Saul hearkened unto the voice of Jonathan: and Saul sware, As Jehovah liveth, he shall not be put to death.
+Saul listened to the voice of Jonathan: and Saul swore, "As Yahweh lives, he shall not be put to death."